algosup/2024-2025-project-4-web-fpga-team-2/Documents/Management/ManagementArtifacts/managementArtifacts.md

 <br>

 > [!NOTE]
 > If someone is Responsible of a task, then this person is also the other roles.
 Thus, if the Project Manager is Responsible for the Project Management task, then the Project Manager is also Consulted, and Informed for this task (unless otherwise stated).
-(the same applies for the other roles).
+> <br>It also applies for the other roles.

 > [!NOTE]
 > The Accountable role is unique for each task.
 For instance, if the Project Manager is Responsable, he will not necessary be Accountable.